kevinlch421/Mobile-Product-Dashbroad/README.md

 ## Overview

 This Power BI dashboard analyzes mobile device specifications and pricing trends across global markets from 2020-2025.
-It enables manufacturers and investors to compare hardware evolution, regional pricing strategies, and competitive positioning for over 1,200 devices.
+It help people who want to buy a new smart phone to compare hardware evolution, regional pricing strategies, and competitive positioning for over 1,200 devices.

 ## Deployment